-The Camino Ingles or the English Way is one of the shortest routes on land to get to Santiago de Compostela.
+The Camino Ingles, or the English Way, is one of the shortest land routes to Santiago de Compostela.
 There are two starting points for the Camino Ingles, one from Ferrol and one from A Coruna.
 Over 7,000 people choose the Camino Ingles every year.

-Although A Coruna is the biggest city, most pilgrims choose their starting point the port of Ferrol because the distance between A Coruna and Santiago de Compostela is only 96 kilometers long and a pilgrim can’t earn a compostela by completing that route.
+Although A Coruna is the biggest city, most pilgrims choose their starting point, the port of Ferrol, as the distance between A Coruna and Santiago de Compostela is only 96 kilometers long, and a pilgrim can’t earn a Compostela by completing that route.

 The distance between Ferrol and Santiago is 110 kilometers.

-In the year 1434 alone, over 3,000 pilgrims disembarked in the port of A Coruna with the intention of going to Santiago de Compostela.
+In the year 1434 alone, over 3,000 pilgrims disembarked in the port of A Coruna to go to Santiago de Compostela.

 Waymarking on the Camino Ingles is generally good, especially on the Ferrol-Santiago route.
-The camino is also called Antiguo Camino Real and sometimes it will be referred as that on the waymarks.
+The Camino is also called Antiguo Camino Real, and sometimes it will be referred to as that on the waymarks.

 The waymarking between A Coruna and Santiago is less than ideal, especially right after leaving A Coruna.